ciromattia/kcc/README.md

   - 2.3: Fixed win32 ePub generation, folder handling, filenames with spaces and subfolders
   - 2.4: Use temporary directory as workdir (fixes converting from external volumes and zipfiles renaming) Fixed "add folders" from GUI.
+  - 2.5: Added --black-borders option to set added borders black when page's ratio is not the device's one (#11).
+        Fixes epub containing zipped itself (#10).

 ## TODO
   - Add gracefully exit for CBR if no rarfile.py and no unrar executable are found